Employment of minors and young adults

 13 and 14-year-olds

 13 and 14-year-old children can do jobs on school days and days off.
-They are not allowed to work in a factory, operate machines, or work near machines.
-Children of these ages are banned from doing some types of work, such as working at a bar that serves alcohol, operating machinery, lifting weights of over 10 kilograms, or working with chemicals.
-They may work less hours on schooldays than during holidays and they are not allowed to work on Sundays.
+They may work less hours on schooldays than during holidays and they are only allowed to work on Sundays under strict conditions.
 There are rules for the (number of) working hours and rest times (in Dutch).
+They can work until 20:00 hours at the latest on non-school days.

 15-year-olds